Jorge Chinea

 Biography

-Jorge L. Chinea specializes in the social and economic history of colonial Latin America, with particular emphasis on European colonialism, hhjkkllagriculture, forced labor regimes, and coerced and free immigration during the 18th and 19th centuries.
+Jorge L. Chinea specializes in the social and economic history of colonial Latin America, with particular emphasis on European colonialism, agriculture, forced labor regimes, and coerced and free immigration during the 18th and 19th centuries.
 His book, Race and Labor in the Hispanic Caribbean: The West Indian Worker Experience in Puerto Rico, 1800-1850 (2005), received a Wayne State University’s Board of Governors Faculty Recognition Award in 2006.
 A revised, augmented Spanish-language edition was released in 2014 by the School of Hispanic-American Studies in Seville, Spain, the Asociación Cultural La Otra Andalucía, the Official Historian of Puerto Rico and Wayne State University.

 He has researched or lectured in Colombia, Guyana, Mexico, Brazil, the Dominican Republic, Cuba, Ecuador, Ireland, Spain and Austria.
 He has been awarded grants from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, the Society for Irish Latin American Studies and the Spanish Ministry of Science and Innovation.
 He is a former resident scholar of the John W. Kluge Center at the U.S. Library of Congress (Winter 2000) and former contributing editor for the Handbook of Latin American Studies (2002-2008).
 His latest work, Esclavos, penados y exiliados en Puerto Rico, siglo xix: Cambios y continuidades en una sociedad en transformacion, co-edited with J. Raúl Navarro García, was published by the Universidad de Cadiz in 2021.